ettec/open-trading-platform/README.md

 **Ag Grid:** Used for all the grids in the GUI.
 As a grid implementation for trading applications I can't praise this highly enough, simply superb.

-**Caplin Flexlayout:** a great GUI layout manager for a trading application as it was originally written to be a layout manager for a trading application.
+**Caplin Flexlayout:** a great GUI layout manager for a trading application, originally written as such and generously open sourced by Caplin.

 **BlueprintJS:**  a library of GUI components optimized for building complex data-dense interfaces; there is a strong affinity between this type of application and a trading application, I have found it to be a good match in practice.